 Kale is an excellent source of vitamins A, C, and K, as well as minerals like potassium and calcium.
-It also contains antioxidants, such as lutein and zeaxanthin, which are beneficial for eye health.
+It also contains antioxidants such as lutein, zeaxanthin, and beta-carotene, which are beneficial for eye health.

 FAQs on Is Corn Keto Friendly?